spietika/restson-rust/README.md

 ### Body wash

 For some APIs it is necessary to remove magic values or otherwise clean/process the returned response before it is deserialized.
 It is possible to provide a custom processing function with `set_body_wash_fn()` which is called with the raw returned body before passing it to the deserialization step.

+### Request headers

+Custom headers can be added to requests by using `set_headers()`.
+The headers are added to all subsequent GET and POST requests until they are cleared with `clear_headers()` call.

 ### Logging
 The library uses the `log` crate to provide debug and trace logs.
 These logs allow to easily see both outgoing requests as well as incoming responses from the server.
 See the [log crate documentation](https://docs.rs/log/*/log/) for details.